“The first condition of understanding a foreign country is to smell it.”

 DAY 4

-Our first stop in the morning is the fantastic town of Gordes, awarded “one of the most beautiful villages of France.”
+Our first stop in the morning is the fantastic town of Gordes, named as “one of the most beautiful villages in France.”
 Park your bike and walk through the old streets, up to the castle and the Abbey of Senanque.
-We then ride through the Domaniale de Venasque forest, rising on what is one of our hillier roads.
+We then ride through the Domaniale de Venasque forest, rising on one of our hillier roads.
 But the effort is worth it, as we exit the forest into the town of Venasque, our second “most beautiful villages of France” town of the day.
 Perched on a hilltop with magnificent views of the plains below, Venasque is a great lunch stop.
-In the afternoon, we cycle through the towns of Saint-Didier, Carpentras, and Aubignan on our way to our next hotel in Vacqueyras.
+In the afternoon, we cycle through the towns of Mazan, Carpentras, and Aubignan on our way to our next hotel outside Vacqueyras.
 We are now in the heart of wine country and will have a pre-dinner wine tasting to sample the local grape varieties.
 For the long route today, you will add an extra morning loop taking you to Pont Julien (a Roman bridge dating to 3 BC and named for Julius Cesar) and lovely Roussillon.
-This is a hilly day but the short route option includes a ride up and over the steepest parts.
-Distance: 37, 55 or 79 kilometers
+This is a hilly day but the short route option includes a shuttle up and over the steepest parts (which are very doable on an e-bike anyway).
+Distance: 30 or 47 miles

 DAY 5